vexide/website/src/pages/docs/project-setup.md

 # Installing pros-cli

-At this time of this tutorial being written, vexide's tooling currently relies in the [PROS CLI](https://github.com/purduesigbots/pros-cli/releases).
+At this time of this tutorial being written, vexide's tooling currently relies on the [PROS CLI](https://github.com/purduesigbots/pros-cli/releases).
 You'll need that installed on your system in order to upload to the brain.

 ## Windows